 The Prison Rape Elimination Act (PREA) of 2003 affirmed the duty of Congress to protect incarcerated individuals from sexual abuse.
 The Act called for the creation of a National Commission to study the causes and consequences of sexual abuse in confinement and develop standards for correctional facilities nationwide that would set in motion a process of eliminating prison rape.

 PREA is Good Safety and Security

-During the intake process, staff will inform youth of the agency’s zero-tolerance policy regarding sexual abuse and how to report incidents or suspicions of sexual abuse in an age-appropriate fashion.
-The youth will complete the “Youth Safety Guide” within 72 hours of arrival to a facility/program/office (owned, operated or contracted).
+During the intake process, staff will inform youth of the agency’s zero-tolerance policy regarding sexual abuse and report incidents or suspicions of sexual abuse in an age-appropriate fashion.
+The youth will complete the “Youth Safety Guide” within 72 hours of arrival to a facility/program/office (owned, operated, or contracted).

 REPORTING AND INVESTIGATIONS

 All facilities/programs/offices (owned, operated, or contracted) must use the agency Policy 8.5, Special Incident Reporting, for the official reporting of sexual abuse and sexual harassment.

 The Office of Investigations will investigate all allegations of sexual abuse and sexual harassment, including third-party and anonymous reports, and notifies victims and/or other complainants of investigation outcome and any disciplinary or criminal sanctions, regardless of the source of the allegation.

 All new contracts or contract renewals will include the contractor’s obligation to adopt and comply with the PREA standards and specify that the agency will monitor the contractor’s compliance.